 History

-In 2007 the name was changed to USC Stevens Center for Innovation and its administrative home moved to the Office of the Provost.
-This reflected the Stevens Center’s broader focus on all academic disciplines and its new designation as the central resource for managing university-owned intellectual property.
+A $22 million endowment by Mark and Mary Stevens in 2004 established the USC Stevens Institute for Technology Commercialization to advance engineering at the USC Viterbi School of Engineering.
+In 2007, the name was changed to USC Stevens Center for Innovation and its administrative unit moved to the Office of the Provost and is currently under the Office of the President.
+These changes reflected the Stevens Center’s broader focus on all academic disciplines and its new designation as the central resource for managing university-owned IP portfolios.